syk2021/cpsc482/code.md

     training parameters when near-optimal model sizes were chosen for each training compute size.
 Third, optimal model sizes increased as more training parameters were added to the model.
 Lastly, out of the different sample selection methods, random selection (10@k with no filtering) was the worst performing model and 10@k with filtering and clustering, as used in AlphaCode, was the best performing model after perfect sample selection.
-If no filtering was applied, increasing the sample size brought no improvement in the solve rate.
+If filtering was not applied, increasing the sample size brought no improvement in the solve rate.
 While there still was a noticeable gap with the performance of the perfect sample selection model, 10@k with filtering and clustering proved to be better performing than models without filtering and clustering.